Health care and teenagers

 Your child’s rights from 16 years

 From the age of 16 years, your child can consent to medical and dental treatment with the same authority as an adult.
-But she doesn’t have an automatic right to refuse medical treatment, particularly life-saving treatment.
+But your child doesn’t have an automatic right to refuse medical treatment, particularly life-saving treatment.

 Your rights as a parent

 As a parent, you have rights in relation to your child’s treatment.
-Parents or health professionals can mount a legal challenge if a teenage child has refused medical treatment in life-threatening circumstances.
+Parents or health professionals can mount a legal challenge if a teenager has refused medical treatment in life-threatening circumstances.

 If the legal position of consent isn’t clear, or if there is a dispute about treatment, the court can make a decision based on the ‘best interests’ of the child.

-Health professionals will encourage your teenage child to talk to you.
-You’ll always be contacted if a health professional thinks your child isn’t mature enough to consent to his own treatment.
+Health professionals will encourage your child to talk to you.
+You’ll always be contacted if a health professional thinks your child isn’t mature enough to consent to their own treatment.

-In general, when your child is 18 years old she’s considered to have full legal capacity to give consent to and refuse medical treatment.
+In general, when your child is 18 years old they're considered to have full legal capacity to give consent to and refuse medical treatment.

 Confidentiality in health care: your child’s rights